Brynmawr Furniture: Paul Matt

+Matt's designs gave the furniture a distinct style with bevels being regularly used to give a rounded style and to disguise the use of plywood.
+The design had a simple and minimal appearance, reflecting Quaker philosophy.

 Operations

 Items were made to order in small batches, mostly with laminated panels slotting into a solid wood framework.
 A large fret saw was used to cut solid wood items like chair legs then the frame rebates were cut on a circular saw.
 The panels were added and the edges bevelled with a circular saw.

 At the time it was unusual to use laminated plywood as it was considered low quality, but Paul Matt believed that using a framework made them more secure.

-Matt's designs gave the furniture a distinct style with bevels being regularly used to give a rounded style and disguise the use of plywood.

-Oak was regularly used as there were excess supplies available in Cardiff and later a high quality laminated Australian walnut was acquired for use.
+Imported oak was regularly used as there were excess supplies available in Cardiff and later a high quality laminated Australian walnut was acquired for use.
 Finished items were then finished with a hard wax.

-Finished items were relatively expensive and sold in department stores such as Morgan's in Cardiff and at specialist exhibitions.
+Finished items were relatively expensive and sold in department stores such as David Morgan in Cardiff and at specialist exhibitions.
+Many of the designs used Welsh placenames, including the Cwmbran chest, Llanelli table and the Cwm-du chair, and the furniture was particularly popular with Welsh professional and academic customers.

 In 1936 Paul Matt left the company and was succeeded by his assistant, Arthur Basil Reynolds.
 At this time, slight changes to Matt's designs were introduced and walnut furniture was included in the collections.
 The following year the Gwalia works factory was gutted by fire.
 A new building was erected near the old site in 1937.